proteanhq/protean/docs/core-concepts/building-blocks/events.md

 ## Facts

+### Events are always associated with aggregates. { data-toc-label="Linked to Aggregates" }
+An event is always associated to the aggregate that emits it.
+Events of an event type are emitted to the aggregate stream that the event type is associated with.

 ### Events are essentially Data Transfer Objects (DTO). { data-toc-label="Data Transfer Objects" }
 They can only hold simple fields and Value Objects.